 In the case of services delivered by all other providers, the action plan of the director will be reviewed by the commissioner.
 If the commissioner determines that the provider has failed to develop and carry out an acceptable action plan, the commissioner will notify the protection and advocacy agency and will inform the SHRC of the sanctions the department will impose against the provider.

+Upon completion of the process outlined in this section, the SHRC will notify the parties and the human rights advocate of the complaint's final outcome.

 12VAC35-115-220: Variances